 Feedback in itself is data, which can be your single source of truth to success if used efficiently.
-Customer Feedback Analytics is that tool which serves your purpose of interpreting this noise and conveying to you what exactly your customers want.
+Customer Feedback Analytics is that tool that serves your purpose of interpreting this noise and conveying to you what exactly your customers want.
 With the power of Artificial Intelligence today, one can comfortably analyse data without scouring through endless feedback and guesstimating solutions.

 1. Visualize Customer Feedback over time:

 A new feature launched in any product is bound to receive feedback during its entire lifecycle.
 For example, you have mastered creating an app on the iPhone, but recently released its feature on the Apple Watch.
 It is not only important to roll out updates to bring this app into perfection, but also essential to measure and see the performance of improvement over time.
-This allows you to view dynamically how effective your efforts have been over time and what move had the greatest impact in resolution.
+This allows you to view dynamically how effective your efforts have been over time and what move had the greatest impact on resolution.

-2. Understand emotions of your customers:
+2. Understand the emotions of your customers:

 With Customer Feedback Analytics, group your user feedbacks into categories of your product features, and understand what drives your customers.
 Is that new feature update on Tap-to-pay making them feel “happy” about it?
 On the other hand, are they “angry” with the fact that it makes them feel less secure about their wallets?
 Maybe they are “surprised” that the payment can be done so seamlessly.
-Moreover, the best part is, since you’re driven by data, you can see in real-time how many of your customers love/hate your new feature!
+Moreover, the best part is, since you’re driven by data, you can see in real-time how many of your customers love/hate your new feature!.